 You may also choose the text for the navigation button.
 Short and sweet is always better!

 Choosing the category link type enables you to create a direct link to a particular category in your inventory.
-When clicked on, the user will be presented with a polished page of all the items in said category.
+When clicked on, the user is presented with a polished page of all the items or products in said category.

-Like the category link, the item link type enables you to link directly to the booking page for a particular item.
-That item is chosen from the drop-down Destination menu.
+Like the category link, the item link type enables you to link directly to the booking page for a particular item or product.
+That item or product is chosen from the dropdown Destination menu.

 Change the link text if you like, otherwise, it's good to go.